 Banded Jasper or “Jaspillite”

 Like Black Chlorite, Jaspillite is exclusively found near VMS deposits, with one exception, the iron mines of Minnesota.
 Jaspillite was found at Jerome, AZ at the huge VMS deposit that was mined there.
-Although not found in abundance on the Prospect, many pieces can be found.
+Although the type shown below is not found in abundance on the Prospect, many pieces can be found.
 Due to its brecciated texture, it was deposited at a hot spring.
-The large piece below was discovered mostly buried and was found near an area maybe 200′ x 200′ where the “desert varnish” is missing and all plants are growing on dirt with few rocks or stones.
-What is suggested here is that there was a lot more Jaspillite in the area and it was removed by man.
+The large piece below was discovered mostly buried.

 Below is a piece of sawn Jaspillite that was found at the Molly Marie.